High-throughput computing: Challenges

-High-throughput vs. high-performance vs. many-task
+Vs. high-performance vs. many-task

 There are many differences between high-throughput computing, high-performance computing (HPC), and many-task computing (MTC).

 HPC tasks are characterized as needing large amounts of computing power for short periods of time, whereas HTC tasks also require large amounts of computing, but for much longer times (months and years, rather than hours and days).
 HPC environments are often measured in terms of FLOPS.

 The HTC community, however, is not concerned about operations per second, but rather operations per month or per year.
 Therefore, the HTC field is more interested in how many jobs can be completed over a long period of time instead of how fast.

 As an alternative definition, the European Grid Infrastructure defines HTC as "a computing paradigm that focuses on the efficient execution of a large number of loosely-coupled tasks", while HPC systems tend to focus on tightly coupled parallel jobs, and as such they must execute within a particular site with low-latency interconnects.
 Conversely, HTC systems are independent, sequential jobs that can be individually scheduled on many different computing resources across multiple administrative boundaries.
 HTC systems achieve this using various grid computing technologies and techniques.

 MTC aims to bridge the gap between HTC and HPC.
 MTC is reminiscent of HTC, but it differs in the emphasis of using many computing resources over short periods of time to accomplish many computational tasks (i.e. including both dependent and independent tasks), where the primary metrics are measured in seconds (e.g. FLOPS, tasks/s, MB/s I/O rates), as opposed to operations (e.g. jobs) per month.
 MTC denotes high-performance computations comprising multiple distinct activities, coupled via file system operations.